How to Adopt a Baby in South Dakota

 Step 4: Find an Adoption Opportunity.

 Most adoptive families worry about how long it will take for them to be chosen by a prospective birth mother.
-In general, most of our families receive a placement between 1 to 12 months after becoming active with American Adoptions.
+In general, most of our families receive a placement on average of 12 months.

 This will be an anxious time for couples who want to adopt a baby in South Dakota, as they wait patiently to hear the good news — they’ve been chosen by a prospective birth mother!
 While you’re waiting, it’s important to maintain your current lifestyle as much as possible, and to keep busy with new hobbies or spending time with your family and friends.
 During this restless time, your adoption specialist will be there to guide and support you during the waiting process.